Okanjo/okanjo-app-queue/README.md

 ## Properties
 * `worker.service` – (read-only) The QueueService instance provided when constructed
-* `worker.queueName` – (read-only) The name of the queue the worker consumes
+* `worker.subscriptionName` – (read-only) The name of the Rascal subscriber the worker consumes
-* `worker.queueSubscriptionOptions` – (read-only) The queue [subscribe options](https://github.com/kfitzgerald/node-amqp/tree/nack#queuesubscribeoptions-listener) to use when subscribing
+* `worker.queueSubscriptionOptions` – (read-only) The Rascal subscription [subscribe options](https://github.com/guidesmiths/rascal#subscriptions) to use when subscribing
 * `worker.verbose` – Whether to report various state changes
+* `worker.nack` – Basic strategies that can be used for message handling
+  * `worker.nack.drop` – Discards or dead-letters the message
+  * `worker.nack.requeue` – Replaces the message back on top of the queue after a 1 second delay
+  * `worker.nack.republish` – Requeues the message on to the bottom of the queue after a 1 second delay
+  * `worker.nack.default` – Pointer to `worker.nack.republish`.
+  * `worker.nack._redeliveriesExceeded` – Used when a message fails redelivery attempts.
+Defaults to `worker.nack.default`
+  * `worker.nack._invalidContent` – Used when a message fails to parse.
+Defaults to `worker.nack.default`
 * `worker.batchSize` – (read-only) Up to how many messages to process at one time.

+> Note: You can change `worker.nack._redeliveriesExceeded` and `worker.nack._invalidContent` to suit the needs of your application

+> Note: Internally, the consumer prefetch count will be exactly twice the given `batchSize`.
+This is so the application
+> can try to process the given batchSize at any given time.
+Async.Cargo is the primary driver for batches, so you may not
+> always receive a full batch.

 ## Methods

 ### `new BatchQueueWorker(app, options)`
 Creates a new instance of the worker.
 Use `super(app, options)` when extending.
 * `app` – The OkanjoApp instance to bind to
 * `options` – Queue worker configuration options
-  * `options.queueName` – (required) The name of the queue to consume
+  * `options.subscriptionName` – (required) The name of the Rascal subscription to consume
-  * `options.service` – (required) The QueueService instance to use for communciation
+  * `options.service` – (required) The QueueService instance to use for communication
-  * `options.batchSize` – (optional) Up to how many messages to consume at a time.
-Defaults to `5`.
-  * `options.queueSubscriptionOptions` – (optional) The queue [subscribe options](https://github.com/kfitzgerald/node-amqp/tree/nack#queuesubscribeoptions-listener) to use when subscribing
+  * `options.queueSubscriptionOptions` – (optional) The Rascal subscription [subscribe options](https://github.com/guidesmiths/rascal#subscriptions) to use when subscribing
   * `options.verbose` (optional) Whether to log various state changes.
 Defaults to `true`.
   * `options.skipInit` (optional) Whether to skip initialization/connecting at construction time.
 Use this for customizations or class extensions if needed.
 Defaults to `false`.
+  * `options.batchSize` – (optional) Up to how many messages to consume at a time.
+Defaults to `5`.

-### `worker.handleMessageBatch(messages, callback)`
+### `worker.handleMessageBatch(messages, defaultAckOrNack)`
 Batch message handler.
 Override this function to let your app handle messages.
-* `messages` – Array of message objects (NOT PAYLOADS).
-Access the a message payload like so: messages[0].message.
+* `messages` – Array of wrapped Rascal messages.
-* `callback(requeueMessages, rejectMessages)` – Function to fire when done processing the batch.
- * `requeueMessages` – Optional array of message objects to requeue.
-You can requeue a partial amount of messages if necessary.
- * `rejectMessages` – Optional array of message objects to reject and not requeue.
-You can reject a partial amount of messages if necessary.
+  * `message[i].message` – Message object
+  * `message[i].content` – Parsed message content
+  * `message[i].ackOrNack(err, recovery, callback)` – Individual message handler.
+See [recovery strategies](https://github.com/guidesmiths/rascal#message-acknowledgement-and-recovery-strategies).
+* `defaultAckOrNack(err, recovery, callback)` – Default message handler to apply to all messages in the batch, that have not been handled individually.
+See [recovery strategies](https://github.com/guidesmiths/rascal#message-acknowledgement-and-recovery-strategies).

 For example:
+* To ack an individual message: `message[i].ackOrNack();`
-* To ack all messages, simply do `callback();`
+* To ack all messages: `defaultAckOrNack();`
-* To requeue all messages, do `callback(messages);`
+* To requeue all messages: `defaultAckOrNack(true, this.nack.requeue);`
-* To reject all messages, do `callback([], messages);`
+* To reject all messages, do `defaultAckOrNack(true, this.nack.drop);`

-Note: **Do not manipulate `messages`**.
-For example, do not use array functions such as pop, push, splice, slice, etc. Doing so may result in stability issues.

 ## Events